pflanze/utf-8-lineseparator/docs/design.md

 Standard C strings are simply pointers to an array of 8-bit characters (bytes), with a 0-byte at the end indicating the end of the string.
-They can be allocated both from the heap, or also statically as constants.
-In the former case they have to be `free`d, not so in the latter.
+They can be allocated from the heap, as constants (indefinite life time), or on the stack with a dynamically scoped life time.
+In the first case they have to be `free`d, not so in the latter two cases.
 Since a receiver of a string doesn't necessarily know statically which case it is dealing with, the strings would either *always* have to be heap-allocated (imposing overhead), or the knowledge about which case it is dealing with has to be included at runtime when passing that string.

-The type `String` from [string.h](../string.h) is used for this.
+The type `String` from [string.h](../string.h) is used for the latter approach.
 The attribute `needs_freeing` embodies the knowledge about which case it is representing.
 The `string_release(String s)` function releases the memory associated with the string, *iff* needed (i.e. `needs_freeing` is true).
 A `String` is created by simply passing the boolean along